Macros | |

 Define to determine if code is being built for the Nintendo WiiU.

-If this define exists, then you are creating code that runs on the Broadway processor for a Nintendo WiiU.
+If this define exists, then code is created to run on the Broadway processor for the Nintendo WiiU.

 #define BURGER_WIN32 |